 In no particular order, these are the best Lakeview restaurants.

 If you want to feel like your friend from California who gets up at 6am for yoga is cooking for you, come here.
-You’ll find stuff like an intense avocado toast with orange slices, ricotta, and sunflower seeds, or wraps with chicken and black beans.
+You’ll find stuff like avocado toast with orange slices, ricotta, and sunflower seeds, or wraps with chicken and black beans.
 Plenty of it is vegan and gluten-free, and it’s perfect if you’re looking for a healthy-ish meal.
-They have two locations, with another in River North, but we prefer the Lakeview space for its beach house feel and outdoor patio.
+They have three locations, but we prefer the Lakeview space for its beach house feel and outdoor patio.

 The space at Ella Elli reminds us of a furniture store - there’s a large waiting area with a fireplace and couches that looks staged - but you can forgive that once you’re seated and start eating.
-Nothing on the Mediterranean small plates menu is bad, but it’s the vegetable dishes, like the roasted fennel served in a citrus broth with grapefruit and oranges, that stand out.
+Nothing on the Mediterranean small plates menu is bad, but it’s the vegetable dishes that stand out.
 Keep it in mind for date night, or when you want somewhere to catch up with friends at the bar.

 This daytime spot looks pretty typical, but has a subversive menu we can get behind.
 Come here for interesting twists on classic breakfast dishes, like incredibly thick French toast topped with a foie gras torchon, and lunch options like a chicken roulade.